jackscanlan/locus-pocus/README.md

 - Inputs:
     - profile Hidden Markov Model (pHMM) of the sequence to be searched for (see [Barrnap](https://github.com/tseemann/barrnap) for similar idea)
         - Alternatively, a .fasta of trusted sequences that can be used to generate a pHMM
-    - Assemblies available locally or with accession for download from public repository
+    - Assemblies available locally or with accessions for download from public repositories
-    -
+- Needs method to parse multiple hits (multi-copy loci)
+- If phylogeny of sequences is input, do a 'sanity check' to see if the distance tree from the final loci sequences is similar to the input phylogeny?